Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Analytic constructions

-\begin{construction} Let $s^d(\beta)$ denote the subset of $\NE(Y')$ consisting of elements $\gamma\in\NE(Y')$ satisfying the following conditions: \begin{enumerate} \item The element $\gamma$ admits a representative which is a closed rational curve $C$ contained in $(Y'\setminus\partial Y')\cup (D^1_1\cup D^1_2\cup D^2_1\cup D^2_2)$ that intersects the divisor $D^1_1$ (resp.\ $D^1_2, D^2_1, D^2_2$) at exactly one point with multiplicity $m^1_1$ (resp.\ $m^1_2, m^2_1, m^2_2$). \item Under the composite morphism $\NE(Y')\to\NE(Y_k)\xrightarrow{\sim}\NE(Y)$, the image of $\gamma$ equals $\beta\in\NE(Y)$. \end{enumerate} \end{construction}
+\begin{construction} Let $s^\rd(\beta)$ denote the subset of $\NE(Y')$ consisting of elements $\gamma\in\NE(Y')$ satisfying the following conditions: \begin{enumerate} \item The element $\gamma$ admits a representative which is a closed rational curve $C$ contained in $(Y'\setminus\partial Y')\cup (D^1_1\cup D^1_2\cup D^2_1\cup D^2_2)$ that intersects the divisor $D^1_1$ (resp.\ $D^1_2, D^2_1, D^2_2$) at exactly one point with multiplicity $m^1_1$ (resp.\ $m^1_2, m^2_1, m^2_2$). \item Under the composite morphism $\NE(Y')\to\NE(Y_k)\xrightarrow{\sim}\NE(Y)$, the image of $\gamma$ equals $\beta\in\NE(Y)$. \end{enumerate} \end{construction}

 \begin{rem} Each of the subsets we defined in Constructions \ref{const:sbeta} - \ref{const:sdbeta} contains at most one element.
-To see this for $s(L^i,\beta)$, note that $N^1(Y')$ is a direct sum of $N^1(Y_k)$ with classes of exceptional curves, where $N^1(-)$ denotes divisors modulo numerical equivalence.
+To see this for $s(\hL^i,\beta)$, note that $N^1(Y')$ is a direct sum of $N^1(Y_k)$ with classes of exceptional curves, where $N^1(-)$ denotes divisors modulo numerical equivalence.
 So the conditions in \cref{const:sbeta} determine the curve class uniquely.
 The same reasoning applies to Constructions \ref{const:spbeta} and \ref{const:sdbeta} too. \end{rem}

 Recall that a stable map into a variety is a map from a pointed proper nodal curve to the variety having only finitely many automorphisms.
-We refer to \cite{Kontsevich_Enumeration_1995,Fulton_Stable_1997} for the theory of stable maps in algebraic geometry, and to \cite{Yu_Gromov_2014} for the theory in non-archimedean analytic geometry.
+An equivalent characterization of having finitely many automorphisms is that every irreducible component of the domain nodal curve of genus 0 (resp.\ 1) which maps to a point must have at least 3 (resp.\ 1) special points on its normalization, where by special point, we mean the preimage of either a marked point or a node by the normalization map.
+We refer to \cite{Kontsevich_Enumeration_1995,Fulton_Stable_1997} for the theory of stable maps in algebraic geometry, and to \cite{Yu_Gromov_compactness} for the theory in non-archimedean analytic geometry.

-\begin{construction} Let $\cM(L^i,\beta)$ denote the stack of 3-pointed rational stable maps into $Y'$ satisfying the following conditions: \begin{enumerate} \item The first marked point maps to $D^i_1$ with multiplicity $m^i_1$; the second marked point maps to $D^i_2$ with multiplicity $m^i_2$. \item The image of the fundamental class of the domain curve belongs to $s(L^i,\beta)$. \end{enumerate} \end{construction}
+\begin{construction} Let $\cM(\hL^i,\beta)$ denote the stack of 3-pointed rational stable maps into $Y'$ satisfying the following conditions: \begin{enumerate} \item The first marked point maps to $D^i_1$ with multiplicity greater than or equal to $m^i_1$; the second marked point maps to $D^i_2$ with multiplicity greater than or equal to $m^i_2$.
+(By ``multiplicity greater than or equal to'', we also allow the irreducible component containing the marked point to lie completely inside the divisor.
+So this condition is a Zariski closed condition.) \item The image of the fundamental class of the domain curve belongs to $s(\hL^i,\beta)$. \end{enumerate} \end{construction}